Choose to be vital, not functional.

 Where do you start?

-It depends on whether you’re putting one person forward or a whole company.
+It depends on whether you’re putting yourself forward or a whole company.

 Reputation